What is works contract?

 The construction sector in particular, over the years, has got habituated to pay taxes under simplified composition schemes on the total project value, without any Input Tax Credit.
 Due to the unorganized nature of this sector, there has always been, and always will be, a class of contractors, who may not be able to maintain records as per the prescribed norms.

 But unfortunately, the composition scheme for services under GST is restricted only for those persons supplying restaurant services.
 This means that any works contracts service provider will need to register as a normal supplier on crossing the threshold.
-This will be a big blow to the small sub-contractors who cannot opt for composition scheme, and thus will be facing an increase in compliance and associated costs.
+This will be a big blow to the small sub-contractors who cannot opt for the composition scheme, and thus will be facing an increase in compliance and associated costs.

 Time of supply – as per services